jberry93/Notebook/Notes/Javascript/Javascript_8.md

 2) Next, check to make sure that the new array definitely has `1`s passed into it using another for loop with an if statement.
 If the element within the array is `1` then it will move on to the next step

 3) Within the if statement, another for loop will check for multiples of a passed element and mark them with a `0`.
 This mark will prevent that number from being added to the sum thereby extracting only prime numbers from the list of numbers

+That may or may not make any sense but let's first take it one step at a time.
+First let's initialize our variables: